james-bowden/james-bowden.github.io/pages/poetry/dk_light.md

 He only sits in the high light of noon & makes<br/>
 a kind of wine out of the inside of his mouth.<br/>
 & smiles.
 Nods.
 Becomes, for a time, as close<br/>
 to earth as God.
-Which it so say, so close to earth<br/>
+Which is to say, so close to earth<br/>
 he transcends it & allows himself to remake<br/>
 the universe, over & over again, all of creation,<br/>
 until the story goes that the moon rises & he knows<br/>